Constellations in prime elements of number fields: Constellations in ideals and quadratic forms

 \subsection{Strategy for the proof of Theorem~\ref{theorem=quadraticformcloseprimes}}

 In this subsection, we describe the strategy for the proof of Theorem~\ref{theorem=quadraticformcloseprimes}.
 The first key to the proof is the following correspondence between primitive quadratic forms and invertible fractional ideals of orders.
-This is a classical result due to Gauss and Dirichlet.
+This is a classical result from the times of Gauss, Dirichlet and Dedekind.
 In the present paper, we exhibit a proof of Theorem~\ref{th:quadratic-forms-ideals} in the appendix for the convenience of the reader; see Theorem~\ref{th:quad-classical}.
 See also \cite[Subsections~3.2 and 3.3]{Bhargava04}.